 For things to improve, far more Indian ladies need to travel solo around their own country to stamp out such narrow-minded ideas.

-I spoke to some of our Indian writer friends who have travelled solo in their own country, to find out what tips and advice they had to share for all women travelling alone in India:
+I spoke to some of my Indian writer friends who have travelled solo in their own country, to find out what tips and advice they had to share for all women travelling alone in India:

 Namita Kulkarni – Radicallyeverafter.com:

 I’d experienced sexual harassment in various forms while growing up as a young woman in India, and by age 27 I’d had enough it.
 One day in Mumbai a guy walked towards me with a lecherous look in his eyes and making a loud kissing noise, I knew I was going to make him regret it.

 When I yelled at him he walked away saying he didn’t “do anything”.
 I managed to get his picture on my phone and long story short, I got him arrested that evening – after a LOT of hassle and being harassed by his mom and sister.

 While that felt like some measure of justice had been brought, it also made it very clear to me that if I were to react the same way every single time I crossed paths with a street sexual harasser, I’d be dedicating my time and energy to the cause of getting these morons behind bars.
 So over the years, like many other women, I’ve evolved my own bunch of strategies and tactics to avoid trouble while travelling alone in India.
 These include:

 - I make sure to only stay at places that come with a solid recommendation – preferably from someone I know and trust.

 - I wear a stole that covers my head and chest to minimize the staring and ogling by men.
 I usually avoid arriving in any new place after sunset.
 And I make sure to get connected with my local contacts upon arrival.